frankligy/SNAF/docs/tutorial.rst

     surface.generate_full_results(outdir='result_new/surface',mode='long_read',
                                   freq_path='result_new/frequency_stage0_verbosity1_uid_gene_symbol_coord_mean_mle.txt',
                                   validation_gtf=None)

+You can refer to `GitHub Issue 35 <https://github.com/frankligy/SNAF/issues/35>`_ for how to construct your own custom GTF/GFF for long-read data.

 In your result folder, if running short_read mode, you will be able to get following results (amplify the webpage to see more clearly):